JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 (Formerly ``nTime_clu``)

-Number of intervals to divide the recording into around a spike (When clustering, take the 1/nClusterIntervals fraction of all spikes around a spiking event to compute distance).
+Number of intervals to divide the recording into around a spike.

+When clustering, take the :math:`\frac{1}{\text{nClusterIntervals}}` fraction of all spikes around a spiking event to compute distance.

+For example, if ``nClusterIntervals`` = 1, all spikes will be used;
+if ``nClusterIntervals`` = 2, JRCLUST will take the half of all spikes which are closest in time to compute distances.
+Increasing this value will take fewer and fewer spikes to compare at the risk of oversplitting clusters (you might want to do this if you observe fast drift in your recording).
+However, automated merging based on the :ref:`waveform correlation <maxUnitSim>` can merge most of the units initially split by drift.

 **Default** is 4.